the-technat/the-technat/content/posts/remote-coding.md

 Note: this config allows everyone with a Github account to sign in, somehow the `--github-user` flag can't be translated into a config directive, but as shown above this flag is set on the systemd service.

 Don't forget to restart the service afterwards.

 Once this is done, simply replace all `reverse_proxy` directives in caddy with `127.0.0.1:65001` (or omit it if you don't want authentication for an endpoint) and you're done!
+Alternatively you can also recreate the funnel using `127.0.0.1:65001` as your backend service, to use OIDC with Tailscale funnel.

+If you use it with Tailscale, remember to update the `cookie_domains` directive and the redirect URL in the OAuth app.

 ## Coding tools